jackkershaw/vital-signs/README.md

 - I improved the news page by adding a select menu instead of the list of categories.

+- Fixed the API so that under "read next" it has three posts from the same category, rather than the three most recent posts from any category.
+I used filter,

 # Running on your machine

 ## Run Next.js in development mode: